Hatsune Miku: Project Diva: Hatsune Miku: Project Mirai 2

 Hatsune Miku: Project Mirai 2 is a direct sequel to Hatsune Miku and Future Stars: Project Mirai and the second game to be released for the Nintendo 3DS.
 It was released on November 28, 2013.
 The game makes use of the touch screen, circle pad, and directional pad.
 It also makes use of Internet Co., Ltd. Vocaloid, Gumi and has a mini-game based on the Puyo Puyo series.

 Hatsune Miku: Project Mirai DX

 Hatsune Miku: Project Mirai DX is an upgraded version of Hatsune Miku: Project Mirai 2 that added one new song, new videos, a new chart, and a new higher difficulty option.
 It was the first Project Mirai game on the Nintendo 3DS to be released outside of Japan.
 The game was released on May 28, 2015 in Japan, September 8, 2015 in North America, and on September 11, 2015 in Europe.

-Spin-offs

-Miku Flick

-Miku Flick is a spin-off from the series developed for mobile devices.
-Although it features identical art styles and PVs, its gameplay differs from main titles.
-The game was released on iOS in Japan on March 9, 2012 and internationally on April 9, 2012 making it the first game in the series to ever be localized into English.
-The game features a different gameplay whereby the player "flicks" the lyrics of the song in certain directions.
-The lyrics are placed on 10 separate tiles and players have to flick those tiles in the given direction.

-Miku Flick/02

-Miku Flick 02 is a spin-off in the Project DIVA series and a sequel to Miku Flick.
-The game is the second to be released on the iOS platform and the second game to be released in English.
-In addition, the game features Kagamine Rin, Kagamine Len and Megurine Luka as playable characters whilst the first game only featured Hatsune Miku.
-The game also adds other gameplay options, and support for new songs and new costumes as downloadable content.

-Hatsune Miku: VR Future Live

-Hatsune Miku: VR Future Live is a VR-based entry in the series, which is available for free in the West and can be played on PlayStation VR.
-However, one of the three Stage Packs need to be purchased in order to play.